 Added by Patricia Louise Hughes on April 22, 2015 at 4:00am — No Comments

 This interesting and uncommon name is of Old French origin.
 It was introduced into England after the Norman Conquest of 1066 and derives from the Old French "avril(l)."
-The month of April, ultimately from the Latin…Continue
+The month of April, ultimately from the Latin "aprilis", a derivative of "aperire", to open, has reference to…Continue

 When European settlement of North America started pushing inland from the coast, transportation problems repeatedly occurred.
-The biggest problem was the Appalachian Mountains, 400 miles from the coast. …Continue
+The biggest problem was the Appalachian Mountains, 400 miles from the coast.
+This made it difficult to transport goods as well as…Continue

 Thomas Fitzsimons was born at Ballikilty, County Wexford, Ireland in October of 1741 to Anthony Fitzsymons in the mid-1750s.
-We know his mother's name was Jane, but we do not have a record of her maiden…Continue
+We know his mother's name was Jane, but we do not have a record of her maiden surname.
+Fitzsimons immigrated to Philadelphia where his father…Continue

 Wild West Irish Tours on Irish radio, TV and newspapers!